 The estimated fair value of each series of MRP Stock was calculated, for disclosure purposes, by discounting future cash flows by a rate equal to the current U.S. Treasury rate with an equivalent maturity date, plus either 1) the spread between the interest rate on recently issued preferred stock and the U.S. Treasury rate with a similar maturity date or 2) if there has not been a recent preferred stock issuance, the spread between the AA corporate finance debt rate and the U.S. Treasury rate with an equivalent maturity date plus the spread between the fixed rates of the MRP Stock and the AA corporate finance debt rate.
-The following table shows the mandatory redemption date, fixed rate, aggregate liquidation preference, number of shares outstanding and estimated fair value of each series of MRP Stock outstanding as of August 31, 2011.
+The following table shows the mandatory redemption date, fixed rate, aggregate liquidation preference, number of shares outstanding and estimated fair value of each series of MRP Stock outstanding as of May 31, 2012.

-Series Mandatory Redemption Date Fixed Rate Aggregate Liquidation Preference Shares Outstanding Estimated Fair Value Series A December 15, 2015 3.69% \$ 25,000,000 1,000,000 \$ 25,292,061 Series B December 15, 2017 4.33% 65,000,000 2,600,000 66,147,981 \$ 90,000,000 3,600,000 \$ 91,440,042
+Series Mandatory Redemption Date Fixed Rate Aggregate Liquidation Preference Shares Outstanding Estimated Fair Value Series A December 15, 2015 3.69% \$ 25,000,000 1,000,000 \$ 25,550,254 Series B December 15, 2017 4.33% 65,000,000 2,600,000 68,129,588 \$ 90,000,000 3,600,000 \$ 93,679,842

 The MRP Stock is redeemable in certain circumstances at the option of the Company.
 Under the Investment Company Act of 1940, the Company may not declare dividends or make other distributions on shares of common stock or purchases of such shares if, at the time of the declaration, distribution or purchase, asset coverage with respect to the outstanding MRP Stock would be less than 200 percent.
 The MRP Stock is also subject to a mandatory redemption if the Company fails to meet an asset coverage ratio of at least 225 percent as determined in accordance with the 1940 Act or a rating agency basic maintenance amount if such failure is not waived or cured.
-At August 31, 2011, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.
+At May 31, 2012, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.

-11. Credit Facility
+10. Credit Facility

-On September 24, 2010, the Company entered into a \$60,000,000 committed credit facility maturing September 23, 2011.
-Under the terms of the credit facility, Bank of America, N.A. serves as a lender and the lending syndicate agent on behalf of other lenders participating in the facility.
-The credit facility has a variable annual interest rate equal to one-month LIBOR plus 1.25 percent and unused portions of the credit facility will accrue a non-usage fee equal to an annual rate of 0.20 percent.
+On September 23, 2011 the Company entered into an amendment to its credit facility that extends the credit facility through September 21, 2012.
+Bank of America, N.A. serves as a lender and the lending syndicate agent on behalf of other lenders participating in the facility.
+The terms of the amendment provide for an unsecured revolving credit facility of \$65,000,000.
+During the extension, outstanding balances generally will accrue interest at a variable annual rate equal to one-month LIBOR plus 1.25 percent and unused portions of the credit facility will accrue a non-usage fee equal to an annual rate of 0.20 percent.